 Growing tomatoes indoors can be difficult but it is also a great way to ensure a fresh supply throughout the colder months.
-Many people continue growing tomatoes indoors during the colder months because supermarket purchased fruits often lack the great flavor of home grown varieties.
+Many people continue growing during the colder months because supermarket purchased fruits often lack the great flavor of home grown varieties.

-Growing tomatoes indoors is a great way to ensure a supply of fresh fruit throughout the year.
+This is a great way to ensure a supply of fresh fruit throughout the year.
 It is a particularly useful method for gardeners in colder or difficult climates.
 Here cultivation undercover enables gardeners to better control the temperature and conditions surrounding their plants.

-What Varieties Should I Use?
+What Tomato Varieties Should I Use?

 Smaller varieties such as cherry or plum are preferable.
 These produce smaller fruits and are quicker to ripen.
 They also tend to produce heavier yields than other varieties.